Mets acting GM Zack Scott arrested on DUI charge - NewsBreak

 Lindor got into a heated exchange with teammate Jeff McNeil during a game in May, a dustup Lindor tried to explain away as an argument about whether a rat or raccoon had been spotted in an adjacent hallway.
 Scott said their public handling of the disagreement was “probably not ideal."

-Lindor and trade-deadline acquisition Javier Báez issued separate apologies this week after Báez revealed that a thumbs-down celebration used by the team recently was actually a dig at Mets fans who had booed New York players.
-Lindor was jeered again in his first at-bat after saying he was sorry Tuesday.
+Lindor and trade-deadline acquisition Javier Báez issued separate apologies Tuesday after Báez revealed that a thumbs-down celebration used by the team recently was actually a dig at Mets fans who had booed New York players.
+Lindor was jeered again in his first at-bat after saying he was sorry.

+The Mets postponed their scheduled game Wednesday night against Miami a day earlier amid forecasts of heavy rain.
+They are set to conclude their homestand Thursday night against the Marlins before opening an eight-game trip at Washington on Friday night.

 AP Baseball Writer Mike Fitzpatrick contributed to this report.